-October is Breast Cancer Awareness Month and though we’re drowning in pink advertising this month (which we’re all for!) ; pinkathons, think pink afternoon tea-sets, pink cosmetics deals, monuments lit in pink, the only way to make sure you and your breasts are fine and dandy is early detection.
-We’re not talking annual mammograms for 40-something mamas but feeling your boobies on a monthly basis, knowing what’s your normal, what’s not so that every soreness, dimple, discharge or twinge does send anxious signals to the brain.
+October is Breast Cancer Awareness Month so expect to see lots of pink advertising this month to help raise awareness – think pinkathons, pink afternoon tea sets, pink cosmetics deals, and monuments lit in pink.
+Of course, the only way to make sure you and your breasts are fine is to check them on a regular basis, because early detection is key.
+We’re not talking about annual mammograms for 40-something mamas but feeling your boobs on a monthly basis, so you know what’s your normal and what’s not.
 But before we school you in breast self-examination, let’s lay down the basics.

 Anyone with boobs.

 That’s not just women but men, transgender, cisgender, basically anyone with breast tissue can get cancer of the breast.
-It’s definitely far more common in women but male breast tissue is kind of similar to the female’s and the American Cancer Society estimates that 1 in 1000 men will suffer from breast cancer at some point in their lives.
+It’s definitely far more common in women, but the American Cancer Society estimates that one in 1,000 men will also suffer from breast cancer at some point in their lives.

 Breasts are lumpy.
-When I first started doing the monthly exams, I would live in constant fear of being a living ball of tumours.
-But after a couple of months, you get a hang of what’s your normal, what your boobs look and feel like at a certain point in your menstrual cycle, so when something’s off, you know to will alert your doctor.
+When I first started doing monthly exams, I would live in constant fear of being a living ball of tumours.
+But after a couple of months, you get the hang of what’s your normal, what your boobs look and feel like at a certain point in your menstrual cycle, so when something’s off, you will know to alert your doctor.

 The best time for a self-exam is the fourth or the fifth day of your menstrual cycle, that’s when the pre-period breast thickening has subsided so there will be no unusual breast tenderness.
 The general rule of thumb is to check your breasts for irregularities at the same time every month.

-- Any hard, irregular blob which does not move with your fingers or the rest of the breast tissue.
+- Any hard, irregular blob which does not move with your fingers or the rest of your breast tissue.

-- Any lumpy/bumpy swelling or dimpling, even changes in the texture of your boob or towards the armpit.
+- Any lumpy/bumpy swelling or dimpling, or changes in the texture of your boob or towards the armpit.

-- Changes in shape or size of one boob.
+- Changes in the shape or size of one boob.

-- Nipple discharge when you’re not pregnant or way past breastfeeding.
+- Nipple discharge in one or both breasts (when you’re not pregnant or way past breastfeeding).